dtcenter/MET/met/docs/Users_Guide/grid-stat.rst

 Distance Maps
 ~~~~~~~~~~~~~

 The following methods can all be computed efficiently by utilizing fast algorithms developed for calculating distance maps.
-A distance map results from calculating the shortest distance from every grid point, s=(x,y), in the domain, D, to the nearest one-valued grid point.
-In each of the following, it is understood that they are calculated between event areas A, from one field and observation event areas B from another.
+A distance map results from calculating the shortest distance from every grid point, :math:`s=(x,y)`, in the domain, :math:`D`, to the nearest one-valued grid point.
+In each of the following, it is understood that they are calculated between event areas :math:`A`, from one field and observation event areas :math:`B` from another.
 If the measure is applied to a feature within a field, then the distance map is still calculated over the entire original domain.
 Some of the distance map statistics are computed over the entire distance map, while others use only parts of it.

 Because these methods rely on the distance map, it is helpful to understand precisely what such maps do. :numref:`grid-stat_fig1` demonstrates the path of the shortest distance to the nearest event point in the event area A marked by the gray rectangle in the diagram.
 Note that the arrows all point to a grid point on the boundary of the event area A as it would be a longer distance to any point in its interior. :numref:`grid-stat_fig2` demonstrates the shortest distances from every grid point inside a second event area marked by the gray circle labeled B to the same event area A as in :numref:`grid-stat_fig1`.
 Note that all of the distances are to points on a small subsection (indicated by the yellow stretch) of the subset A.